Gill PhD business students

-What words of wisdom do students pass along to incoming PhD students?
+What advice do students have for incoming PhD students?

-- Pace yourself, it is normal to feel overwhelmed but don't let that consume you, enjoy the ride!
+- Pace yourself.
+It's normal to feel overwhelmed but don't let that consume you, enjoy the ride!

-- Your fellow students are a huge part of your support system so be sure to make time to take a breather, relax, and get to know them.
+- Your fellow students are a huge part of your support system so be sure to take a breather, relax, and get to know them.

-- If you're in the program you have what it takes, you're smart enough so when things get tough, don't doubt yourself...the only thing you have to do now is not give up!
+- If you're in the program you have what it takes.
+You're smart enough so when things get tough, don't doubt yourself.
+The only thing you have to do is not give up!

 • close mentorship with professors

 • creative and challenging research opportunities available from Year 1